redgis/visualStudioCodeEwam/README.md

     - [ ] Improve overall usability / stability
     - [ ] API performance : use Florian's serializer for simple records (i.e. GetMetaInfo : 10s to get metainfo of aWFActor when AdvancedComponents not compiled)

+## Alpha 0.2.5 - *Deliver on ??, 2016*

+- [ ] Improve overall usability / stability
+- [ ] Improve "Find references" feature to provide position in file (use metainfo)
+    - [ ] Explore ewam-open:// scheme handling with contentProviders, to lazy-load gold modules from URLs (might be useful in documentation or when accessing an entity we don't know the position yet).
+- [ ] API: saves the module (ctrl+s) **even if inconsistent**
+- [ ] Add watch on bundleIndex.json in order to detect bundle changes
+- [ ] review diff / merge capabilities of VS Code (context of reimplems)

+- Bug fixes and ergonomy
+    - [ ] API performance : use Florian's serializer for simple records (i.e. GetMetaInfo : 10s to get metainfo of aWFActor when AdvancedComponents not compiled)

+## Remaining tasks before POC release

+... none ... we're nearly there !

 ## Upcoming tasks

+- [ ] Verify compatibility 6.1 / 6.1.5 (test multi user) - seb

 - [ ] Parsing errors iteration 2 : code analyzer feedback
 - [ ] Ergonomic way to override variables and methods